20. In Love With Spring: My Novel Online

 “In my office.”

 Dismayed, Mandy rose and followed him in.
 He shut the door and indicated that she should sit.
-She did, and watched him pace.
+“Mandy,” he began.

 He didn’t answer.
-It was infuriating, watching him.
-He was biting his lip and staring into space, his hands clasped behind his back.
-So dramatic.
-Finally he sighed.
-But still didn’t speak.
-Mandy couldn’t look at him for one more second, so she looked at her nails.
-Chipped already?
-This cheap polish is crap.
-I should buy the more expensive stuff, maybe it’ll last longer.
+It was infuriating, watching him: pacing, biting his lip and staring into space, his hands clasped behind his back.
+Mandy couldn’t stand the sight of him for one more second, so she looked at her nails.
+Polish is chipped already!
+I should stop buying this cheap stuff.

 “I said that you haven’t been turning out the required amount of work.”